Skip to content

 }

-The queue ensures that commands are processed sequentially and no more than one Rapise test is executed at the same time.
+The queue ensures that commands are processed sequentially and that no more than one Rapise test is executed at the same time.

 RpaFolderMonitor